nzrunner/home-assistant/SECURITY.md

 ## Security Policy

-We takes the security of our software products and services seriously.
+We take the security of our software products and services seriously.

-## Reporting Security Issues

-If you believe you have found a security vulnerability in our repository, please report it to us through coordinated disclosure.

 ## Bug Bounty

 Please note, we **DO NOT** offer any bug bounty.
 Please do not ask or submit a security issue contingent on a bug bounty being payable.

+## Reporting Security Issues

+If you believe you have found a security vulnerability in our repository, please report it to us through coordinated disclosure.

 **Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**